 STEP 3: YOU’VE GOT TO PRIORITIZE

-You’ve got an overview of your week ahead and have made sure that you are spending your time doing what you value most.
-And you’ve also created a to-do list with everything that you want to get done this week.
-Now it’s time to pull out your top 3 priorities for the week — three things that once completed would make you feel like you had an amazing week.
+So far, you’ve got an overview of your week ahead and have made sure that you are spending your time doing what you value most.
+You’ve also created a to-do list with everything that you want to get done this week.
+Now it’s time to pull out your top 3 priorities for the week — three things that, once completed, would make you feel like you had an amazing week.

 Depending on what I have going on that week, my priorities can look anything like creating a meal plan and going to the store for having friends over to recording an episode of the podcast, writing a newsletter, or carving out time for self-care.
 It can also include things like getting a Girls Night on the calendar, texting a friend that I haven’t spoken to in a while, or getting outside with the dog.